 I hope that you find as much enjoyment reading this book as we had creating it.
 And here’s to another ten years of The Zine!

 Luke Mehall is the publisher of The Climbing Zine.
 He looks forward to seeing everyone on the other side of this pandemic.
-If you need to see his face right now, you can look for his daily “Message from Mehall” on Instagram and Facebook.

 About us: The Climbing Zine was started in 2010 by Al Smith III and Luke Mehall.
 It continues to the day with the mission of representing the true essence of climbing.
 Our crown jewel is our printed version, but we also do the interweb thing, and Kindle.

 We have also published seven books: The Desert, Graduating From College Me, American Climber, The Great American Dirtbags , Climbing Out of Bed, The Climbing Zine Book and Squeak Goes Climbing In Yosemite National Park (a climbing children’s book) .